Miguel-Con-Queso/README-generator/Develop/generatedREADME.md

   undefined

   ## Usage:
-  It creates a README.md for you
+  It generates a README.md for you

   ## Contributors:
-  none. no worries
+  none, no worries

   ## Tests:
   Run the following commands in your terminal to test this app: